On large Sidon sets: Introduction

 \end{prop}

-The improvement in \cite{CzerwinskiPott2023} is that we may subtract $1$ or $2$ in the case that $t$ is even, depending on some technical conditions.
+The improvement in \cite{CzerwinskiPott2024} is that we may subtract $1$ or $2$ in the case that $t$ is even, depending on some technical conditions.

-For small dimensions $t\leq 14$, better upper bounds are known derived from coding-theory (see e.g Table 2 of \cite{CzerwinskiPott2023} or \tabref{tab:SidonSizesOverview} in this paper).
+For small dimensions $t\leq 14$, better upper bounds are known derived from coding theory (see e.g Table 2 of \cite{CzerwinskiPott2024} or \tabref{tab:SidonSizesOverview} in this paper).

 On the construction side, the following is known.
-In the case $t=2n$ even, Sidon sets of size $2^n+1$ are known.
-They are obtained from non-primitive BCH codes which are constructed as shortenings of codes with parameters $[2^n+1, 2^n+1-2n,5]$ (see \cite[page 586, 18.2 (ii)]{MacWilliamsSloane1978} or (C2) construction in \cite{Nagy2022arxiv}).
+In the case of dimension $t=2n$ even, the best known infinite families are Sidon sets of size $2^n+1$ if $n$ is odd and $2^n+2$ if $n$ is even.
+Sidon sets of size $2^n+1$ are obtained from non-primitive BCH codes which are constructed as shortenings of codes with parameters $[2^n+1, 2^n+1-2n,5]$ (see \cite[p.
+586]{MacWilliamsSloane1978} or (C2) construction in \cite{Nagy2025}).
 Another construction is by Carlet, Mesnager and Picek \cite{CarletMesnager2022, CarletPicek2023}.
 They have shown that the multiplicative subgroup $M$ of size $2^n+1$ in the finite field $\binfn{2n}$ is a Sidon set in the additive group of the field.
-This set can also be constructed from a certain Goppa code, see \cite{Nagy2022arxiv}.
-If $n$ is even, then $M$ is Sidon and sum-free, and therefore $M\cup \{0\}$ Sidon too.
-We call constructions giving Sidon sets of such sizes for $t$ even \highlight{classical}.
+This set can also be constructed from a certain Goppa code, see \cite{Nagy2025}.
+If $n$ is even, then $0\notin M$ and $M\cup \{0\}$ is Sidon too.
 These Sidon sets are of maximum size for $t=4,6,8$.
-For $t=10$ the construction leads to $33$ but the largest possible Sidon set in dimension $10$ has size $34$.
+For $t=10$ the construction leads to $33$ but the largest possible Sidon set in dimension $10$ has size $34$, see \tabref{tab:SidonSizesOverview}.

+In the case of odd dimension $t=2n-1$, less is known on infinite families of Sidon sets.
+There is only one construction which uses the shortening of a BCH code (see \cite[p.
+586]{MacWilliamsSloane1978} or construction (C3) in \cite{Nagy2025}).
+It leads to Sidon sets in $\binvn{2n-1}$ of size $2^{n-1} + 2^{n/2}$ for $n$ even and of size $2^{n-1} + 2^{\frac{n-1}{2}}$ for $n$ odd.
+For $t=7$, this construction gives a Sidon set of maximum possible size.
+For $t>7$ and $t$ odd, several sporadic examples are known which give larger Sidon sets, see, for instance, \tabref{tab:SidonSizesOverview}.
+To summarise: